RsyncProject/rsync/rsync.1.md

 See the following section for more details.

+## SORTED TRANSFER ORDER

+Rsync always sorts the specified filenames into its internal transfer list.
+This handles the merging together of the contents of identically named directories, makes it easy to remove duplicate filenames.
+It can, however, confuse someone when the files are transferred in a different order than what was given on the command-line.

+If you need a particular file to be transferred prior to another, either separate the files into different rsync calls, or consider using [`--delay-updates`](#opt) (which doesn't affect the sorted transfer order, but does make the final file-updating phase happen much more rapidly).

 ## ADVANCED USAGE

 The syntax for requesting multiple files from a remote host is done by